karatelabs/karate/karate-netty/README.md

 If you think about it, all the above are *sufficient* to implement *any* micro-service.
 Karate's DSL syntax is *focused* on exactly these aspects, thus opening up interesting possibilities.
 It may be hard to believe that you can spin-up a 'usable' micro-service in minutes with Karate - but do try it and see !

 # Standalone JAR
-*All* of Karate (core API testing, parallel-runner / HTML reports, the debugger-UI, mocks and web / UI automation) is available as a *single*, executable JAR file.
+*All* of Karate (core API testing, parallel-runner / HTML reports, mocks and web / UI automation) is available as a *single*, executable JAR file.
 This is ideal for handing off to UI / web-dev teams for example, who don't want to mess around with a Java IDE.
 The official [Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=karatelabs.karate) embeds the Karate JAR and runtime for your convenience.

 ## jbang
 Note that you can easily run Karate or even install applications based on Karate using [`jbang`](https://www.jbang.dev).
 It will take care of setting up a local Java runtime, which is really convenient.
 Note that jbang itself is [super-easy to install](https://www.jbang.dev/documentation/guide/latest/installation.html) and there is even a "[Zero Install](https://www.jbang.dev/documentation/guide/latest/installation.html#zero-install)" option.

-With jbang installed, you can do this (since a [`jbang-catalog.json`](https://www.jbang.dev/documentation/guide/latest/alias_catalogs.html) is present within the [karatelabs/jbang-catalog](https://github.com/karatelabs/jbang-catalog) GitHub repository :
+With jbang installed, you can do this (since a [`jbang-catalog.json`](https://www.jbang.dev/documentation/guide/latest/alias_catalogs.html) is present within the [karatelabs/jbang-catalog](https://github.com/karatelabs/jbang-catalog) GitHub repository):

 ```
 jbang karate@karatelabs -h